 - 2 Ties to the America Legislative Exchange Council

 - 3 Political Activity

 - 7 Contact Information

 - 8 Resources and Articles

-PROFITS AND OWNERSHIP: For the fiscal year ending September 30, 2012, Maximus, Inc. took in revenues of $1.1 billion and reported profits of $76 million.
-It is publicly traded on the New York Stock Exchange.
-Profits were on an upward trend during the 2013 fiscal year.
-In the first three quarters of 2013, Maximus earned $946.94 million in revenue and reported $268.53 million in profits.
+PROFITS AND OWNERSHIP: For the fiscal year ending September 30, 2013, Maximus, Inc. took in revenues of $1.33 billion and reported profits of $116 million.
 It is publicly traded on the New York Stock Exchange.

 BUSINESS MODEL: Maximus Inc.'s health division advertises that it provides various services including government health insurance program administration, program eligibility and enrollment, application assistance and enrollment counseling, and administration and consumer outreach.
 In its human services division, services provided include welfare case management, job training, and support services, such as welfare-to-work, customer contact center operations, child support case management, K-12 special education case management, and tax credit and employer services.
 Maximus has the following subsidiaries as of November 2012: